kisstamasj/notes/notes/Frontend/Complete React Course/6-styled-components.md

    ```
    Using the ```as``` keyword we can render the component as a different HTML element.

-7. Using a base class to iherint from:
+7. Using a base class to inherit from:
    ```jsx
    import styled from 'styled-components';